Neuroradiology

 Neuroradiology Fellow

-• Post-training is about 85% private practice, 15% academic
+• Post-training is about 85% private practice, 15% academic.

 MIR provides a full diagnostic home work station with full computer functionality through a VPN (access to PACS, Epic, etc).
 We also offer a wide range of helpful resources and competitive benefits for trainees.